maandree/sha3sum/README.md

 **Pending the standardisation of SHA-3**, there is no specification of particular SHA-3 functions yet.
 Our defaults are based on Keccak[] being Keccak[r = 1024, c = 576] rather than the functions in Wikipedia's entires that uses [r = 576, c = 1024].
+No release will made until SHA-3 has been standardise, this is to prevent the program to change behaviour caused by mismatch with standardisation.

 If you want to contribute with an implementation in another